FN-6

 FN-6 (飞弩-6 (Fēi Nú-6, Flying Crossbow-6); NATO reporting name: CH-SA-10) is a third-generation passive infrared homing (IR) man portable air defence system (MANPADS) built by Shanghai Academy of Spaceflight Technology (SAST) of China Aerospace Science and Technology Corporation (CASC).
 Developed from the HN-5 missile, the FN-6 missile is an export-oriented product and one of China's most advanced shoulder-fired surface-to-air missile offered on the international market.
-Specially designed to engage low-flying targets, it has a range of 6 km and a maximum altitude of 3.8 km.

 The missile has been exported to Malaysia, Cambodia, Sudan, Pakistan, and Peru, and a variant was incorporated into People's Liberation Army (PLA) service as the HN-6 (红樱-6).
-Based on FN-6, China has several other MANPADS and other vehicle-based short-range air defence systems.
+Based on FN-6, China also developed the improved FN-16 (NATO reporting name: CH-SA-14) and its domestic version HN-6B.